moonrepo/moon/docs/toolchain.md

 - Avoids a developer or pipeline having to pre-install all the necessary tools.
 - The version and enabled features of a tool are identical.
 - And lastly, builds are consistent, reproducible, and hopefully deterministic.

-> Although the toolchain was designed for JavaScript projects, mainly powered by Node.js, we may
-> support other languages in the future when deemed necessary, like Ruby or Python.

 ## How it works